-Striving for perfection is all very well, and it’s OK when it acts as a driver to push you to do better or achieve more.
-But, there’s a serious downside.
+Trying to be perfect is all very well, and it’s OK when it acts as a driver to push you to do better or achieve more.
+But, there are some serious side-effects.

-By stupid I mean they lose sight of something so that they act in a limited, or unintelligent, way.
-I’m not accusing anyone of being stupid, I saying that in certain situations we can fall into the trap where we lose something of ourselves and become less intelligent.
+By stupid I mean they lose sight of something so that you act in a limited, or unintelligent, way.
+I’m not accusing anyone of being stupid, I saying that in certain situations we can fall into the trap where we lose something of ourselves and become less able think clearly in that moment.

-The knock-on effect of this temporary stupidity is under-confidence, and the effect of that is that people can struggle without getting the help they need, because they are afraid to ask.
+The knock-on effect of trying to be perfect temporary stupidity is under-confidence, and the effect of that is that people can struggle without getting the help they need, because they are afraid to ask.

 I was reminded of this recently while I was presenting a workshop to managers in a large organisation.
 We had some serious discussion about what their expectations were of themselves and their performance at work.